GabrielNP/go_studies/README.md

 There are some VS code extensions that automatically clean some bad pratices.
 Take a look on "Go by Go Team at Google" and accept all its dependencies.

+Anything you need that is not native from Go lang, you can find at [Go pkg doc](https://pkg.go.dev/)

 ## References